iamkanishka/Typescript-Concepts/Readme.md

 35. Interfaces in Typescript.
 Defeine teh structure of the Object using the Interface.
 36. Implementing interfaces with classes in the typescript.
 37. Extending Interfaces nad Readonly Interface Properties in the Typescript.
+38. Implement Interfaces as Function Types in the Typescript.